HeyPuter/docs/src/KV/expireAt.md

 #### `timestampSeconds` (Number) (required)

-The timestamp in seconds when the key should be removed from the key-value store.
+The Unix timestamp (in seconds) at which the key will be removed from the key-value store.

 ## Return value